pf-logo-en

 6. Location

 While searching for a home to buy in Dubai, there are different factors that you should keep in mind; the location is one of the crucial ones.
-You should pick a location that is in close proximity to the work, schools, and daily services.
+You should pick a location that is in close proximity to work, schools, and daily services.

 Moreover, the daily commute time to reach your regular destinations, attractions, and facilities is also important when deciding if this location is suitable for you.